alandeguz/LicensePlistPlugin/README.md

 ![select](https://user-images.githubusercontent.com/4161830/196003670-c46e65c0-5065-43cc-aec4-a87b0efcb168.png)

 * Copy the [license-plist-config.plist](https://github.com/alandeguz/LicensePlistPlugin/blob/main/license-plist-config.plist) file from this project to root directory of your project, and edit the values for your configuration.
+Note that the plugin code supports both hidden and not-hidden versions of the config filename.
+  * `.license-plist-config.plist`
+  * `license-plist-config.plist`

 ## Example

 An example project is available from the [ExampleApp](https://github.com/alandeguz/ExampleApp) repository.